-Highly-quality kitten foods, like the ones available through VetSource, the online store for your vet in Fairfield, promote the bone, muscle, and nervous system development crucial in the first six months of life.
+Highly-quality kitten foods, like the ones available through VetSource, our online store, promote the bone, muscle, and nervous system development crucial in the first six months of life.
 Kittens also need a constant supply of fresh water.
 For a kitten who craves cool, running water, an electronic fountain does the job better than the kitchen sink.

 Kittens have a way of turning almost anything into a toy or thing to attack, so it’s important to steer their attention to kitten-safe toys.
 Cat balls and plush mice are great to keep around the house for your kitten to play with on their own.
 Fishing rods with feathers and similar dangling toys provide a fun way to interact with your kitty and stimulate exercise.
 These toys should be used with supervision and then put away.

 Kittens love to scratch and climb.
 To keep kitty from scratching the furniture and climbing the curtains, offer a variety of scratching posts in different rooms.
-Sprinkle cat nip to lure the cat to the posts; scented sprays are available to deter scratching elsewhere.
-A carpeted cat tower gives kitty an engaging spot to climb and scratch, as well as sleep.
+Sprinkle catnip to lure the cat to the posts; scented sprays are available to deter scratching elsewhere.
+A carpeted cat tower gives your kitty an engaging spot to climb and scratch, as well as sleep.

 In addition to a breakaway collar with an identification tag, get kitty microchipped at your vet in Fairfield to ensure he carries identification with your contact information at all times.

-If you have other pets, you'll need to keep kitten quarantined until cleared by your veterinarian in Fairfield.
+If you have other pets, you’ll need to keep kitten quarantined until cleared by your Sunset Animal Hospital veterinarian.
 Create a secure space with food, water, litter box, and toys.
 Once kitty is able to explore the home, provide safe places to play hide and sleep, such as cat tunnels, cat shelves, and cozy beds.